franko/lhelper/README.md

 - no attempt is made to manage dependencies between libraries.
 It is left to the user to install the libraries as needed in the good order.
 - the number of available recipes is limited and they are included in the project itself.
-- the compiler flags are coded in the env.sh script and are not managed with the lhelper command.
 - the version of each package is hard coded in the recipe itself.